top of page

 De Halve Maan Brewery

 The range of traditional Belgian beer available is due to a variety of brewing processes, methods of fermentation, the use of different type of yeasts and other ingredients, and traditional knowledge passed through families and breweries for centuries.
-This results in beers of different colours and textures, and it has been claimed that Belgium produces more variety of brews than any other countries.
+This results in beers of different colours, flavours and textures, and it has been claimed that Belgium produces more variety of brews than any other countries.
+These are all the traits that distinguish Belgian beer from the more industrial beers available.
 This makes the beer culture an ICH of Belgium.

 Belgium has the lowest legal drinking age in the world at 16.
-As a matter of fact prior to the 1960s CE, children were often served beers at schools!
+As a matter of fact prior to the 1960s, children were often served beers at schools!
 While this is illegal nowadays, it is actually unrare that children are drinking privately at home.

 Beer in pipelines